Janet Murguía

 Janet Murguía (born September 6, 1960) is an American civil rights activist in the United States.
 She is president of UnidosUS, formerly National Council of La Raza (NCLR), a Hispanic advocacy organization.
 Her twin sister Mary and elder brother Carlos are both federal judges.

+Early life

+Murguía was born September 6, 1960 in Kansas City, Kansas.
+She grew up in the Argentine section of Kansas City, in a small house with 7 brothers and sisters.
+After Murguía's parents migrated from Mexico in the late 1940's her father worked as a laborer for a steel company meanwhile her mother stayed at home to watch over her, her siblings, and other children from the neighborhood.
+Murguía graduated in 1982 from the University of Kansas with a bachelors of art's in Spanish language and literature, and a bachelors of science in journalism.
+She continued her studies at the University of Kansas in law, graduating with a JD in 1985.

 National Council of La Raza

 On January 1, 2005, Murguía replaced Raul Yzaguirre as the president and CEO of the National Council of La Raza (NCLR), the largest national Hispanic civil rights advocacy organization in the U.S. As President and CEO, Murguía often testifies before Congress about issues affecting the Latino community including education, health care, immigration reform, civil rights and the economy.
 In her role as a spokesperson for the organization, she is frequently interviewed by various news outlets and has appeared on many news programs.